 25/01/2023

-By James Wilcox, Ben Thacker
+By Ben Thacker

 The flexible office market in Birmingham has gone from strength to strength over recent years providing a complementary solution to the city’s well established and successful conventional office market.
 As the sector continues to show resilience, we speak to Workthere broker James Wilcox and Savills office agency director Ben Thacker about what is next for flex in Birmingham.